Alluxio/alluxio/docs/en/FAQ.md

 [Python]({{ '/en/api/FS-API.html' | relativize_url }}#python) and
 [Golang]({{ '/en/api/FS-API.html' | relativize_url }}#go).

+Alluxio can be run as a FUSE mount exposing a [POSIX API]({{ '/en/api/FUSE-API.html' | relativize_url }}).
+This enables any program which normally accesses a local file system to access data from Alluxio without modification.
+This is a common way for applications written in non-Java languages or non-Hadoop APIs to access Alluxio data without needing to rewrite the application.

 ## What happens if my data set does not fit in memory?

 It is not required for the input data set to fit in Alluxio storage space in order for